Dynamic Pricing Solutions

 Our solutions have been successfully deployed across a variety of industries and client contexts.

 Over a decade of research in economics and behavioral psychology has been invested in our dynamic pricing solutions.
-Our proprietary technology has been granted six patents, with nine others pending.
+Our proprietary technology has been granted six patents, with six others pending.

 Our solutions are customized to each client’s specific objectives and business characteristics.
 We continuously enhance our solutions over time as additional consumer behavior data is gathered.

 Our project management team works closely with you every step of the way from solution design to implementation.

 Find even more on the Dynamic Pricing Blog

 The human mind is wired to prefer avoiding loss over maximizing gain.
 For this reason dynamic pricing may feel like gambling to some.
 But static pricing has its risks as well.

 Bruce Kopp of Indianapolis NBC affiliate WTHR-TV visited the Digonex office and spoke with our client, the Indianapolis Zoo, for his Eyewitness News report on dynamic pricing.